Easy brownie hacks to make box brownies better.

 How to Make Box Brownie Mix Taste Better

 As a classically-trained pastry chef, this should be a recipe for decadent scratch brownies made with the finest cocoa powder and chocolate.
 This is not that article.
-This is about how to save time and hack a boxed brownie mix to make those brownies taste even better.
+This is about how to save time and hack a boxed brownie mix to make brownies taste better.
 Homemade, even.

 Good brownies taste fudgy and rich, with that nice crackled skin on top and ever-so-slightly crisp around the edge pieces.
 Great brownies have all that, plus a deep chocolate flavor and maybe some texture from chocolate chips and some walnuts.